fermyon/workshops/wasm-and-containers/workshop/03-local-dev-setup-containers-wasm.md

 Start by getting the [required components to run .NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/setup-tooling).

-Once those are installed, let's go ahead and create a project.
+Once those are installed, let's create a project.
 In the following, we'll use the CLI for this.

 ```bash
 $ dotnet new aspire --output Aspire